mam-luk/zilore-dns-sdk/README.md

+# Deprecation Notice

+This SDK is deprecated as Zilore ceased operations in July, 2014.

 # Zilore DNS SDK

 This is a simple SDK for <a href="https://zilore.com/?r=455e9e0de5cd86a9c371000077f6bb9f" target="_blank">Zilore DNS</a> API.
-It is written in Python 8.2 and allows for interaction with the
+It is written in PHP 8.2 and allows for interaction with the
 Domains, Records, GeoRecords FailoverRecords APIs from Zilore (https://zilore.com/en/help/api).

 It was designed to be used with the Zilore DNS CLI, which allows you to declartively declare your DNS, GeoDNS and Failovers